 The group executive is comprised of the network chief executives, country directors and the group senior management team.
 They are responsible for the day-to-day running of the NHS Confederation Group and the implementation of the corporate strategy.

-- Daniel Mortimer, Chief Executive, NHS Employers
+- Daniel Mortimer, Interim Chief Executive, NHS Confederation

 - Sean Duggan, Chief Executive, Mental Health Network